OmniAssistBench

 Scale & Diversity

-There are a total of 687 open-ended question-answer pairs from 300 videos, covering 7 major task types and 16 fine-grained tasks.
+There are a total of 685 open-ended question-answer pairs, covering 7 major task types and 16 fine-grained tasks.
+Video domains cover common daily topics such as sports, cooking, lectures, DIYs, and talk shows.

 Real World Cases